-71 See his Elements of the Philosophy of the Human Mind, Vol. 3.
+\ See his Elements of the Philosophy of the Human Mind, vol. iii.
 Chapter on the Principle of Law of Sympathetic Imitation.
-The whole chapter is very deserving of atttention.
-After remarking that this principle has important effects in relation to our moral constitution, he adds, "The reflection which Shakspeare puts into the mouth of Falstaff, with respect to the manners of Justice Shallow and his attendants, and which Sir John expresses with all the precision of a philosophical observer, and all the dignity of a moralist, may be extended to the most serious concerns of life.
-It is a wonderful thing to see the semblable coherence of his men's spirits and his; they, by observing of him, do bear themselves like foolish Justices; he, by conversing with them, is turned into a justice-like serving-man.
-Their spirits are so married in conjunction, with the participation of society, that they flock together in concert, like wild geese.
-It is certain that either wise bearing or ignorant carriage is caught, as men take disease; therefore, let men take heed of their company."
+The whole chapter is very deserving of attention.
+After remarking that this principle has important effects in relation to our moral constitution, he adds: 'The reflection which Shakespeare puts into the mouth of Falstaff, with respect to the manners of Justice Shallow and his attendants, and which Sir John expresses with all the precision of a philosophical observer, and all the dignity of a moralist, may be extended to the only should the propensity of the youth to imitation be regarded in teaching 'accomplishments, and everything connected with grace,' but in forming the moral character also.
+Every person knows that 'the imitation of any expression strongly marked by the countenance and gestures of another person, has a tendency to excite, in some degree, the corresponding passion in our own minds; '\ and when it is considered how prone children are to imitation we shall feel the importance of habitually exhibiting, both in looks and actions, only such feelings as we wish them to possess.
+Parents who are constantly manifesting fretful and unhappy dispositions, will do much towards most serious concerns of life.
+"It is a wonderful thing to see the semblable coherence of his men's spirits and his: they, by observing of him, do bear themselves like foolish justices; he, by conversing with them, is turned into a justice-like serving man.
+Their spirits are so married in conjunction, with the participation of society, that they flock together in concert like wild geese.
+It is certain that either wise bearing or ignorant carriage -is caught, as men take disease: therefore let men take heed of their company."